Create and manage dashboards

 Cloud Observability creates a short link that you can use to share a dashboard.
 Any filters or time ranges applied to the dashboard are maintained when the other person visits the link.

 To get the short link, click the More ( ⋮ ) icon and select Share.
 The link is copied to your clipboard.
-Share icon and URL

 You can jump to another dashboard using the dropdown next to the dashboard title.
-Navigate to another dashboard

 If you use Terraform to manage your dashboards, a common use case is to create a “baseline” dashboard in the Cloud Observability UI and then export it to Terraform to create and manage new dashboards.
 Creating a dashboard in the UI is easier and more intuitive than working in a Terraform configuration file.
-When you export the dashboard to a Terraform file, you can then clone it and edit the file to create new dashboards, for example by changing the individual queries behind the charts.
+When you export the dashboard to a Terraform file, you can then clone it and edit the file to create new dashboards, for example by changing the individual queries behind the panels.

-To export a dashboard to Terraform, click the More ( ⋮ ) icon and choose Export to Terraform.
-The tf config file can then be downloaded to any local directory.
-Export to Terraform
+To export a dashboard to Terraform, click the More ( ⋮ ) icon and

 You manage all your dashboards from the Dashboard view.
-Dashboard
+By default, dashboards are listed in alphabetical order.

 Sorting and dashboard favorites are saved only for a user.
 Other users will not see your sort or favorites.